My Local Guide Istanbul

 Is it safe, as a tourist, to show objects like cameras, ipads, etc while walking on the streets or in restaurants ou museums?

 Phil gives some great advice.
 Istanbul is like any other city in the world, unfortunately there is the odd scammer and thief that ruins it for everyone, but all in all Istanbul is a safer city than most I believe.
 Istanbul is also a very modern city whereby most locals visit cafes etc with ipad, iphone etc in hand.
 Also it is such a "tourism" city and picturesque city that we are very used to seeing cameras out etc. There are hot spots for scammers/thiefs I would say be extra careful such as like crowded areas such as the bazaar areas, eminonu, trams etc but protect yourself as you would in your own hometown and you shouldn't experience any problems.
-Mix in clothing wise, zip up your bags, be safe/aware around ATMs and keep personal items close to you at all times and you shouldn't have any problems. over 7 years ago
+Mix in clothing wise, zip up your bags, be safe/aware around ATMs and keep personal items close to you at all times and you shouldn't have any problems. about 8 years ago